Undergraduate Course Catalog 2015-2016

 |PSYC||401||Introduction to Psychology||4|

 Three RMP course electives selected from a rotating list of specialized RMP course offerings are required.
-Examples of elective course topics include: recreational sport management, youth culture and programs, festival and event management, camp administration and leadership, recreation resource management, and youth development.
+Examples of elective course topics include: recreational sport management, youth culture and programs, festival and event management, camp administration and leadership, recreation resource management, youth development, entrepreneurial and commercial recreation, management and design of recreation and park facilities.
 RMP courses taken to fulfill the elective course requirement may not also be used to fulfill the emphasis area requirement unless prior approval from the student's academic adviser is obtained in unique circumstances.

 Program administration students must complete a minor or emphasis area of 18–20 credits to support their specific career goals.